secureCodeBox/documentation/blog/2020-09-08-blinmaker.md

 ```

 :::danger
-Don't make too many Blins.
+Don't make too many Blini.
 Throwing them away is a crime in eastern Europe!
 :::